Graph Flow Matching: Enhancing Image Generation with Neighbor-Aware Flow Fields: Experiments

 \section{Experiments}

 We evaluate Graph Flow Matching (GFM) on five standard unconditional image generation benchmarks: LSUN Church, LSUN Bedroom, FFHQ, AFHQ-Cat, and CelebA-HQ, all at $256 \times 256$ resolution.
 The goal is to assess the effect of incorporating neighbor-aware graph based correction into flow matching pipelines under consistent, state-of-the-art settings.
-We have added an additional ablation study in the Appendix.
+We also conduct experiments with sparse K-nearest neighbor graphs (\Cref{sec:app_knn_ablation}), which demonstrate that GFM provides benefits even with sparse graphs.

 \textbf{Experimental Settings.} To isolate the effect of the graph correction term, we retain all architecture and training settings from the latent flow matching (LFM) models of \citep{dao2023flow}.
 We therefore perform our experiments in the latent space of the pretrained VAE used by the aforementioned authors.
-Specifically, (i) {\bf Backbones}: The $v_{\text react}(\mathbf{x}_{t},t)$ terms we use are the ADM U-Net~\citep{Dhariwal_ADM_NEURIPS2021_49ad23d1} and DiT Transformer~\citep{DiT_peebles2023scalable} (specifically, the ADM variants and DiT-L/2 variant from \cite{dao2023flow}), representing leading convolutional and attention-based flow architectures; (ii) {\bf Latent space}: The Stable Diffusion VAE~\citep{StableDiffusion_rombach2022high}, which maps $256 \times 256$ RGB images into $32 \times 32 \times 4$ latent tensors.
-All models operate exclusively in this latent space.\footnote{The specific pretrained VAE used by \cite{dao2023flow}: https://huggingface.co/stabilityai/sd-vae-ft-mse}; (iii) {\bf Training strategy}: Constant-velocity flow matching loss (\Cref{eq:flow-loss}), the Dormand–Prince (dopri5) ODE integrator with $rtol=atol=10^{-5}$, and unmodified training hyperparameters from LFM \citep{dao2023flow}.
+Specifically, (i) {\bf Backbones}: The $\mathbf{v}_{\text react}(\mathbf{x}_{t},t)$ terms we use are the ADM U-Net~\citep{Dhariwal_ADM_NEURIPS2021_49ad23d1} and DiT Transformer~\citep{DiT_peebles2023scalable} (specifically, the ADM variants and DiT-L/2 variant from \cite{dao2023flow}), representing leading convolutional and attention-based flow architectures; (ii) {\bf Latent space}: The Stable Diffusion VAE~\citep{StableDiffusion_rombach2022high}, which maps $256 \times 256$ RGB images into $32 \times 32 \times 4$ latent tensors.
+All models operate exclusively in this latent space\footnote{The pretrained VAE used by \cite{dao2023flow}: https://huggingface.co/stabilityai/sd-vae-ft-mse}; (iii) {\bf Training strategy}: Constant-velocity flow matching loss (\Cref{eq:flow-loss}), the Dormand–Prince (dopri5) ODE integrator with $rtol=atol=10^{-5}$, and unmodified training hyperparameters from LFM \citep{dao2023flow}.